monashmicroimaging/gitbook-fiji-basics/part_4_image_adjustments.md

 ## Gamma {#gamma}

-Gamma adjustments can be made to the image by selecting your image then going to **Process Math Gamma**.
+Gamma adjustments can be made to the image by selecting your image then going to **Process -&gt; Math -&gt; Gamma**.

 ![](/assets/part4/gamma_menu.jpg)